 The program is run by Epicenter, an NSF-funded partnership between Stanford University and the National Collegiate Inventors and Innovators Alliance (NCIIA).
 According to a news release, students can apply individually or in groups of up to five, and must be sponsored by a faculty member or administrator who can provide a program see, travel support, and a letter of support.
 The applicant website lists more information.

-The Accelerator has featured a number of internships with NASA, and the administration has made it easier than ever to find student internships, fellowships, and other projects through their One Stop Shopping Initiative website.
+The National Aeronautics and Space Administration (NASA) now makes it easier than ever to find student internships, fellowships, and other projects through their One Stop Shopping Initiative website.
 The website lists all internships, fellowships, and other student opportunities that NASA has to offer, including non-technical roles, and also allows users to create one universal profile for applying to multiple opportunities.

 NASA internships can be full or part-time, conducted at a NASA facility, contractor facility, or anywhere activities are ongoing to advance NASA’s missions.
 Mentors can be civil servants, contractors, or faculty conducting activities directly related to NASA’s unique assets and ongoing mission activities.